Blueline is a blue photographic proof used to check the placement of all image elements.

 Blue lines in photography refer to films or papers used for blueprinting purposes.
 A blue line acts as an inverted negative of its subject image, used to create positive copies on white paper – this process is known as blueprinting.

 Blue lines can be created by first exposing film or paper to light; contact printing can be done by placing the negative directly against the paper and underneath it.
 After development, any exposed areas turn blue; the darker your original image, the deeper the blue line created from this process.

-Once the blue line is developed, it can be used to create a positive copy.
-This is typically done by shining light through the negative and onto the paper.
-The light will cause the exposed areas to turn white, while the non-exposed areas will remain blue.
+Once a blue line has been drawn, it can produce a positive copy by shining light through its negative and onto paper, where exposed areas will turn white while non-exposed ones remain blue.

 Blueprinting is an integral component of construction projects, enabling architects and engineers to produce accurate plans of buildings.
 Blueprinting can also be used to create replicas of paintings or images.

 Digital photography made creating images more manageable.
 Still, many prefer Blueline photography for its greater control and quality prints.
 This technique produces prints far superior to those created with digital technology while providing photographers more freedom to create images that cannot be duplicated.